tom-seddon/beeblink/docs/setup.md

   built from source out of the box)
 * [node.js](https://nodejs.org/en/download/)

-For MacPorts, you can get the AVR toolchain and DFU programmer with `sudo port install avr-binutils avr-gcc avr-libc dfu-programmer`.
+For MacPorts, you can get the AVR toolchain with `sudo port install avr-libc` and the DFU programmer with `sudo port install dfu-programmer`.

 # Set up AVR